playfulprogramming/playfulprogramming/content/blog/angular-npm-font-usage/index.md

 ## Import CSS {#css-import}

-Now that we have our assets in place, we need to import the CSS file in our app.
+Now that we have our assets in place, we need to import the CSS file into our app.

-If your app utilizes `postcss`'s `import` plugin or if you're just using vanilla CSS, add the following line to your `main.scss` file:
+If your app utilizes `postcss`'s `import` plugin or if you're using vanilla CSS, add the following line to your `main.scss` file:

 ```css
 @import "ecp-private-assets/fonts/foundry_sterling.css";
 ```

-> Remember to keep the `@import`s at the top of your file, as you will recieve an error otherwise.
+> Remember to keep the `@import`s at the top of your file, as you will receive an error otherwise.

 However, if you're not using `postcss` and have SCSS installed, you can use the following: